The Worry Games

 If you would like personal support from me for your anxiety issues, please click here.

 Good luck to you and stay strong.
 You ARE going to be okay.
-No matter how bad your anxiety is, this is totally do-able.
+No matter how bad your anxiety is, recovery is totally do-able.

 AnnaLisa Scott